ailiis/conclusions/README.md

-# Conclusions Master Thesis - CodeBook.alpha
+# Conclusions Master Thesis - CodeBook.alpha - testing the PR

 Smileys are used in front of the sentence/paragraph they should signalise something for.
 Sometimes there are two of them around one sentence, the sentence inside these signs is a ToDo or Memo for the task, but what follows the second smiley then is still the sentence or paragraph in question.